Vital Records Online

 Learn how to order a Montana birth certificate from the Montana Department of Public Health and Human Services (DPHHS).
 The state fee for each copy is $16.00.
 Standard processing takes 3 to 4 weeks.
 Authorized individuals who can request these vital records include the person named in the record, family members, and legal representatives.

-You can now order Montana birth certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order birth certificates.
+You can now order Montana birth certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order birth certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the Montana Department of Public Health and Human Services (DPHHS) for processing, allowing them to issue and mail your birth certificate to you.
 You can place the order yourself in person or by mail through the Montana DPHHS by following the specific steps and meeting certain requirements.
 Review the costs, eligibility, requirements, and processing times before placing your order to ensure a successful application process.

 Person ordering a birth certificate with a phone using VRO